Bayesian Inference of Spreading Processes on Networks: Spreading processes

-for $k>0$ and $F_i$ is the degree of node $i$, i.e., the number of neighbors of $i$.
-We note that $p_k$ is an increasing function of $k$.
-The minimum and maximum values of $p_k$ $(\epsilon_{\textrm{high}}$ and $\epsilon_{\textrm{low}})$, for all $k\geq 1$ are fixed to $0.001$ and $0.25$, respectively, and the shape parameter is $g=1$.
-The \textit{threshold} parameter $\threshold$ shifts the location of the threshold in the sigmoid function, approximating the effect of the relative threshold in the non-probabilistic complex contagion model of \citep{barash2012critical}.
-To initiate the spreading process from a given seed node $\seednode=\seednode^*$, following \cite{centola2007complex}, we infect a proportion $\threshold$ of the neighbors of $\seednode^*$ and these infected nodes constitute the first wave of the infection; the contagion is thereafter propagated throughout the network until no more nodes can be infected.
+To initiate the spreading process from a given seed node $\seednode=\seednode^*$, we infect a proportion of its neighbors (following \cite{centola2007complex} we take this proportion to be $\threshold$) and these infected nodes constitute the first wave of the infection; the contagion is thereafter propagated throughout the network until all nodes are infected.
 (More precisely, when $\seednode=\seednode^*$, we first round the product $\threshold F_{\seednode^*}$ to the nearest integer, choose this number of nodes at random from among the neighbors of node $\seednode^*$, and then deterministically infect all of these nodes.)
 The complex contagion model, denoted by $\Model_C$, is parametrized in terms of the \textit{rate of exposure} $\rateexposure$ and \textit{threshold} $\gamma$, collectively denoted by $\parameter = (\rateexposure, \threshold)$.
 Given the model $\Model_C$ and values of $\seednode=\seednode^*$ and $\parameter=\parameter^*$, we can forward simulate the spreading process as